alicolville/Weight-Tracker/readme.txt

   - Hooks firing on a new entry - what listens for: weight-measurements do we need to expand?
   - On user data, difference value
-  - Weight entry forms.
-What do we do?
-Option for no weight?
-  - Modify commented out code in ws-ls-entry-form for optional weight values
-  - Custom field only form

   - Examine all SQL queries that reference WE_LS_TABLENAME

 Files OK: PRO:  harris-b, macro-calc, bmr, shortcode.wlt, challenges, awards, meta-fields, stats, core-charting